Healthcare / Mobile App

 Problem

-Replaced the passive hero with a functional search-style booking form combining location and service type
+Replaced the passive hero with a functional search-style booking form combining location and service type for immediate action

 Impact